Annual Report

 Events & Workshops: A total of 27 events were held for over 550 participants.
 This included 18 free teaching workshops and 6 paid classes led by external professionals like Two Potters and Clay Loo.

-Woodworking Transition: Due to high risks and costs, recreational access to the wood space was closed and consolidated for long-term members.
+Woodworking Transition: Due to high risks and costs, recreational access to the wood space was closed and consolidated only for long-term members.

 2. Social Impact & Accessibility